 This solution demonstrates how Identity class can be made available to CCF for an external MnS consumer, so that the CCF can use this information to grant authorization to access one or more service APIs.
 The authentication and authorization MnS producer sends the MSAC Identity (created during the API invoker enrolment stage) to the CCF.
 The CCF associates the received MSAC Identity to the "API invoker id" (created during the API invoker onboarding procedure).

-The solution #x represents a baseline solution; further elaboration on how the authentication and authorization MnS producer generates token claims will be carried out in the normative phase.
+The solution #2 represents a baseline solution; further elaboration on how the authentication and authorization MnS producer generates token claims will be carried out in the normative phase.
 This baseline solution fulfils the requirement PREQ-FS_MExpo-Auth-02 of the use case.